it3xl/git-repo-sync/README.md

 For \*nix users - update you bash and awk to any modern versions

-Install Jenkins to invocate **git-sync** periodically.
-Or use any another means - crons or schedulers.
+Tune any automation to invocate **git-sync** periodically - crons, schedulers, etc.

 ### Tune you sync project